BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 	        """:return: the foo object"""
 	        pass

-Start full sentences and phrases with a capitalised word and end each sentence with punctuation , e.g.,
+- Start full sentences and phrases with a capitalised word and end each sentence with punctuation, e.g.,

 ``"""Fit the model"""``